shader-slang/slang/docs/user-guide/03-convenience-features.md

 Extensions
 --------------------
-Slang allows defining additional members for a type outside its initial definition.
+Slang allows defining additional methods for a type outside its initial definition.
 For example, suppose we already have a type defined:

 ```csharp
 struct MyType